ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples.md

 If the SICC held, the compiler could safely improve using `[W] SomeC Int alpha v` (where `v` is say a skolem variable) and spit out `alpha ~ Bool` without needing to check which instance matches `v`.

-But you can call `someMeth` and yield either a `Bool` or a `String` -- depending on what you supply as the third argument, which is no part of the FunDep.
+But you can call `someMeth` and yield either a `Bool` or a `String` -- depending on what you supply as the _third_ argument, which is no part of the FunDep.

-This illustrates the weakness of 'non-Full' FunDeps (defined in the JFP-paper § 6.1).
+This illustrates the weakness of 'non-Full' FunDeps (defined in the JFP-paper § 6.1 "The real benefit of full FDs is that together with the Weak Coverage Condition they guarantee confluence."
+Also "For full FDs we can shorten the translation to CHRs by combining the instance improvement and instance rules into one rule." -- 'instance rules' means instance selection).

 ## Example 4: Even LICC is too restrictive